websnabb/websnabb/README.md

 Currently finding ways to create websites without using WordPress because most of the designs are templates and basics.

 ## 📫 Contact
-You can me via Ko-Fi or X
+You can reach me via Ko-Fi or X

 ## ⚡Fun Fact
 I used to be a Hip-Hop dancer and play competitive basketball.